Home/Reason Codes

 Credit Not Processed

-The cardholder returned goods or cancelled but no refund appeared.
+Transitioning under 4853 as a sub-condition.
+Acquirers may still pass legacy 4860 code.
 Win by proving the credit was issued or that refund terms were not met.

 4870